Michael Rosbash: Current research

 In more recent years, Rosbash has been working on the brain-neuronal aspects of circadian rhythms.
 Seven anatomically distinct neuronal groups have been identified that all express the core clock genes.
-However, the mRNAs appear to be expressed in a circadian and neuron-specific manner, which his lab has taken interest in determining whether this provides a link to the distinct functions of certain neuronal groups.
+However, the mRNAs appear to be expressed in a circadian and neuron-specific manner, for which his lab has taken interest in determining whether this provides a link to the distinct functions of certain neuronal groups.
 He has also researched the effects of light on certain neuronal groups and has found that one subgroup is light-sensitive to lights on (dawn) and another is light-sensitive to lights off (dusk).
 The dawn cells have been shown to promote arousal while the dusk cells promote sleep.

 Today, Rosbash continues to research mRNA processing and the genetic mechanisms underlying circadian rhythms.
 He has also published an amusing reflection on his life in science.